4:00 p.m. Gear Check Day Before Climb Begins

 What to Bring: Please bring all of your gear to gear check.
 Note that you do not need to pack carefully, as we look at every item together.
 Rental gear will be picked up at the gear check.
 You are responsible to bring all gear on the gear list except what you rent from Alpine Ascents.

-Here is your gear list:
+Link back to your gear list:

 Food is one of the basic pleasures of wilderness travel.
 There are countless options for putting together healthy and delicious meals for your trip.
 For most climbs in the alpine environment, we eat approximately every hour during brief rest breaks.
 This constant intake is the most efficient way to fuel our bodies and meter our energy output as we climb.
 We do not stop for long “lunch breaks.”
 Your lunches should not require the use of a stove while on the mountain.